islameehassan/FootballScraper/README.md

 ``` --fbd N```, if N is negative then new date is in the past, meaning going backwards.
 - The timings of the matches are displayed in your local time, thanks to __Selenium__.

+## TODO
+- Show the status of a given player
+- Compare two players
 ## CLI in action
 ![alt text](images/Schedule_England_Feb28.png)
 ![alt text](images/forwardbackward_Feature.png)